Careless Whisper: Speech-to-Text Hallucination Harms: Analysis

 We can then further compare non-vocal durations among subgroups, as is done in Figure~\ref{fig:nonvocalshares}: segments spoken by aphasia speakers that yield Whisper hallucinations have on average higher non-vocal durations than segments spoken by aphasia speakers that do not yield Whisper hallucinations; on average, these non-vocal durations are both higher than for segments spoken by control speakers yielding Whisper hallucinations, which in turn has longer non-vocal durations than segments spoken by control speakers that do not yield Whisper hallucinations.
 This rank ordering is robust to differences in non-vocal metric definitions and data segment subsetting.\footnote{This rank ordering holdes true regardless of whether measuring non-vocal shares in percentages, or non-vocal durations in seconds, for both VAD packages used.
 The rank ordering is also consistent even when restricting to the subset of audio segments with durations in the overlap between aphasic and control group durations per Footnote~\ref{sec:footnote}), or when restricting to segments containing corresponding demographic data.}

-Finally, we train a logistic regression on the audio segments with corresponding speaker demographic information to predict whether an output will be hallucinated based on speaker demographics and audio characteristics; per Table~\ref{tab:reg}, we find that the most significant attributes positively corresponding to a Whisper hallucination are speaking with aphasia, having a longer non-vocal duration, and speaking with more words.
+Finally, we train a logistic regression on the audio segments with corresponding speaker demographic information to predict whether an output will be hallucinated based on speaker demographics and audio characteristics; per Table~\ref{tab:reg}, we find that the most significant attributes positively corresponding to a Whisper hallucination are having longer non-vocal durations (as is the case for aphasia speakers on average), and speaking with more words.
 This is consistent with our hypothesis on disfluencies, and is robust to other regression specifications, including on Mahalanobis-matched subsets of audio segments (see Appendix).